top of page

 for your Medical Card?

-To qualify for a medical card in the state of Vermont, you need a health care provider’s certification.
+To qualify for medical marijuanas card VT, you need a health care provider’s certification.
 With our telemedicine portal, it is easy to qualify for your medical card.
 Make a convenient appointment with one of our licensed Vermont medical card doctors online.
 We have certified thousands of patients through the State of Vermont Cannabis Control Board (CCB).
 It’s very easy to get certified in Vermont

 with Green Mind.
 Most people become patients by the end of the day!